Last-mile delivery

 While many consumers dread the post office experience due to long lines, USPS employees can be professional and helpful once you get to them.
 The USPS still processes more e-commerce-related return shipments than any other carrier.

 The USPS is also testing Go-Post parcel lockers located at several post offices.
-This automated solution for parcel pickup and drop-off should improve consumers’ e-commerce drop-off and pickup experience.
+This automated parcel pickup and drop-off solution is expected to enhance consumers’ e-commerce drop-off and pickup experiences.
 However, funding the actual development of the Go-Post parcel locker initiative will be a challenge for the cash-strapped USPS unless it decides to offer an open, carrier-agnostic network and involve other partners who would co-finance the project.

 Carrier drop boxes

 You can’t write an article about carrier access points without mentioning the tens of thousands of drop boxes that UPS and FedEx have populated across the streets and buildings of the USA.
-While drop boxes only serve the customer that is dropping off a package, they do allow the carriers to cost-effectively service the small shipper by consolidating multiple shipments across numerous small shippers at this single pickup point.
+While drop boxes primarily serve the customer dropping off a package, they also allow carriers to cost-effectively service small shippers by consolidating multiple shipments from numerous small shippers at a single pickup point.

-Additionally, UPS and FedEx offer a drop-off discount to small shippers that utilize the dropbox and access point networks in the USA, instead of requesting a costly, low volume on-call pickup.
+Additionally, UPS and FedEx offer a drop-off discount to small shippers who utilize the Dropbox and access point networks in the USA, rather than requesting a costly, low-volume on-call pickup.

 Cost versus convenience

-Consumer surveys are telling us that e-commerce customers want multiple delivery options at the time of purchase.
-We also know that the increased cost of a standalone residential delivery is driving up the cost of e-commerce purchases, driving down profit margins for e-commerce merchants, and giving lower first-time delivery success.
+Consumer surveys indicate that e-commerce customers prefer multiple delivery options at the time of purchase.
+We also know that the increased cost of standalone residential delivery drives up the cost of e-commerce purchases, reduces profit margins for e-commerce merchants, and results in lower first-time delivery success rates.

-The solution to this problem may very well be consumer collection via an access point, without a home delivery attempt, or at least automatic drop-off at a PUDO following a failed delivery.
-Get ready to pay more for the convenience of the costly home delivery, but also have the option of a lower cost, access point pickup of your online purchase.
-In the future, free shipping may very well be limited to access point pickups, as we already see in some European markets.
+The solution to this problem may very well be consumer collection via an access point, without attempting home delivery, or at least automatic drop-off at a PUDO following a failed delivery.
+Get ready to pay more for the convenience of costly home delivery, but also have the option of a lower-cost access point pickup for your online purchase.
+In the future, free shipping may be limited to access point pickups, as is already the case in some European markets.